ravendb/docs/version_3/docs/client-api/commands/indexes/how-to/get-index-merge-suggestions.markdown

-# Indexes : How to get index terms?
+# Client API : Indexes : How to get index merge suggestions?

 TODO